The Enigma of Mary Magdalene

 Today there are excellent, well researched feminist reassessments of the Magdalene story, for example by Jane Schaberg and Susan Haskins.
 I called on this information in creating the truth of my Magdalene.
 Rediscovered documents support a rethink of her significance.
 The Gospel of Mary, a Coptic text that came to light in 1896 (the Greek original may have been written in the early second century) depicts her as closest to Jesus and the recipient of his deeper knowledge, in contrast to the ignorant male disciples.

 Marriages of the Magdalene is about that spiritual union, discovered inwardly, and the kind of relationships this might open up in the world.
-Yet charismatic Mary Magdalene, the Beloved Disciple’s equal partner, was forgotten.
-Or was she?
+Yet charismatic Mary Magdalene, the Beloved Disciple’s equal partner, would be forgotten.
+But was she?
 Legends that grew up around her ran parallel to orthodoxy.
 And pilgrims still folow her legendary trail.
 Mary Magdalene is still a potent inspiration, for women especially.